Last Update: November 18, 2024

 Sole F80 Treadmill

-The Sole F80 has a large running surface of 22” x 60” and a firm underfoot feel to give you the freedom and underfoot feel of running outdoors.
+The Sole F80’s 22” x 60” running surface has a firm underfoot feel, giving you the underfoot feel of running outdoors.

-Softer cushion does not always mean better for you.
-Runners concerned about transitioning from treadmill running to outdoor running can be put at ease by choosing a firmer treadmill.
-Without an intermediary to cushion you, like a softer surface or a well-cushioned shoe, your body has to cushion itself.
-Thus, you can strengthen your body’s ability to do this by running on firmer surfaces.
-I recommend the F80 for runners who like a high cushion shoe like Hokas, so their runs don’t feel too muted and dampened underfoot, which can reduce stability.
+Softer cushioning is not always better for you.
+Runners concerned about transitioning from treadmill running to outdoor running will benefit from choosing a firmer treadmill.
+I also recommend the F80 for runners who like a high-cushion shoe, like Hokas, so their runs don’t feel too muted and dampened underfoot, which can reduce stability.

-The Sole F80 has a fantastic range of features–a wireless charging pad, Bluetooth connectivity, and screen mirroring among them.
-A device rack allows you to connect to the premium Studio fitness platform, which syncs with your treadmill to record your workout metrics.
-The F80 is also a great treadmill for use without content, as there are free training programs to choose from.
-The 10” touchscreen display offers a high-tech alternative to the more simplistic tactile controls featured on the console.
-For an even more tech-savvy experience, try the 90-day free trial of Studio that comes with the F80.
+The Sole F80 has fantastic features: a wireless charging pad, Bluetooth connectivity, and screen mirroring.
+A device rack allows you to connect to the premium Sole+ fitness platform, which syncs with your treadmill to record your workout metrics.
+Sole+ workouts are also available right on the F80 screen.

-The F80 has a lifetime warranty on the frame and motor, so you can be assured you are getting a solid machine.
-The 3.5 HP motor is ready to go fast, up to 12 mph, or take it slow up 15 levels of incline.
-The F80 is great for runners who have a road marathon in their future and plan to train primarily indoors.
+The F80 has a lifetime warranty on the frame and motor.
+The 3.5 HP motor is ready to go fast, up to 12 mph, or take it slow with up to 15 levels of incline.
+The F80 is excellent for runners who plan to train indoors for an upcoming outdoor race.

 + PROS

-- The firmer deck replicates running on pavement more accurately than other treadmills.
+- The firmer deck replicates running on pavement.

 - The F80 folds for easier storage.